 |Amazon Music||Y||Per Song||Per Song||You can have unlimited streaming music if you pay for the Amazon Prime, which is $99/year.
 If you want to download a song, it's on a per track basis.
 However, unlike other services which just put the track into “offline” mode, you actually have an audio file that you download and can listen to on any desktop player.|

 How do I pick a service to use?

 With so many options, all having very similar features, it can be challenging to decide what service is right for you.
-The question you should ask yourself though, is how will you be listening to the music.
-If you use your mobile phone with headphones, selecting the service which integrates to your phone system might be the way to go.
-For Apple Enthusiasts who have multiple Apple Devices and a long standing iTunes library, Apple Music might be the right fit.
+The question you should ask yourself though is how will you be listening to the music.
+If you use your mobile phone with headphones, selecting the service which integrates with your phone system might be the way to go.
+For Apple Enthusiasts who have multiple Apple Devices and a long-standing iTunes library, Apple Music might be the right fit.
 For people who have a similar collection on Google Android devices, including Android TV, that might be the best option.
 Or for people who use multiple operating systems, choosing a platform agnostic service like Spotify or LastFM is the way to go.

 Since many of these options are absolutely free (with ads), you can actually try these services before deciding if you want to pay for them.
 You might end up using more than one, and that's okay, music is about exploration and there are so many different ways to listen.
 Go try and decide for yourself.

 Digital audio files found on CDs are usually very large.
 But MP3, a file format that shrinks the audio data while preserving the quality, has made the distribution of near-CD quality music as easy as a click of your mouse.
 MP3 enables you to download songs quickly.
 A minute of music in MP3 format is about 1 Mb, so your average pop tune may be under 4 Mb.
 With a broadband DSL or Cable Internet connection, it only takes a few seconds to download an average length song.